Shotokan Karate

 For adults who want to get back to martial arts or start for the first time.

-Classes are traditional, train physical skills in respectful disciplined ways to get you back in shape, body and mind.
-Small class, personal attention.
+Classes are traditional style and train physical skills in disciplined ways to get you back in shape, body and mind.
+Small classes, personal attention.

-If you are out of shape, older, or have injuries, this class coaches you in healthy movement patterns.
-The teachers are trained and certified in injury prevention and rehab techniques.
+If you are out of shape, older, or have injuries, this class coaches you in healthy movement patterns to be able to get back to real training.
+The teachers are trained and certified in injury prevention and rehab techniques

 Students who want to advance belt rank may work up through Black Belt, based on merit and work.